chuanglun/EBlink/README.md

 ![alt text](https://www.embitz.org/context2.png)

 __Project bucket list__
 - _Flash-breakpoints_ to increase the number of allowable HW-breakpoints.
 Now we don't use external loaders anymore this is in reach as soon as we have a good ARM instruction emulator.
+Together with the speed of e.g. STlinkV3 and small page-size devices, this will be very convenient.
 - Complete _CMIS-DAP(v2)_, this is for 40% ready
 - Implement _SWO_ and _ITM_